isabella232/epub.js/README.md

-FuturePress
+Epub.js
 ================================

 ![FuturePress Views](http://fchasen.com/futurepress/fp.png)

-FuturePress is a javascript library for rendering ePUB's in the browser, across many devices.
+Epub.js is a javascript library for rendering ePUB's in the browser, across many devices.

-FPJS provides common ebook functions (such as persistence and pagination) without the need to develop a dedicated application or plugin.
+Epub.js provides common ebook functions (such as persistence and pagination) without the need to develop a dedicated application or plugin.

 Unlike an application, our HTML / Javascript reader can be hosted anywhere and can be easily customized using javascript, such as changing the interface or adding annotation functionality.